erictleung/awesome-nosql-guides/README.md

 ## Graph Databases

 - [Graph Databases Use Cases](https://neo4j.com/use-cases/) - Although documents geared towards Neo4j, concepts are applicable to all graph databases.
+- [How the ICIJ Used Neo4j to Unravel the Panama Papers - Mar Cabra](https://youtu.be/S20XMQyvANY) - Learn how graph databases were key to explore who were the main names connected to companies in tax havens, including 140 politicians in more than 50 countries.

 ## License